FreddieRidell/dotfiles/jot/jungle-fun.md

 - **Guile** Measures your street smarts and ability to read others
 - **Artifice** Measures your book smarts and knowledge

-Each stat starts at `+1`, when creating your character you can move points between each stat, up to a max of `+3`, and a minimum of `-2`.
+Each stat starts at `0`, when creating your character you can move points between each stat, up to a max of `+3`, and a minimum of `-2`.
 All checks are done with a d6, if you roll a 6 you roll again and add the next value onto your total; only add your modifier once.

+Your max health is `10 + ( Brawn * 3 ) + Litheness`

 ### Narrative